PatilSusheel/CancerCareAI/README.md

 ## Conclusion
 Our Breast Cancer Prediction Web Application provides a valuable tool for users to schedule screenings, upload histopathology images, and receive predictive outcomes using advanced deep learning techniques.
 By leveraging MongoDB, React, Flask, and a predictive model, we aim to contribute to early detection and improved outcomes in breast cancer diagnosis.

+## Note
+You need histopathology images as input for the model you can view it in [test_images](https://github.com/PatilSusheel/CancerCareAI/test_images)

 Feel free to contribute and make this project even better!